trotsly/repostatus/README.md

 # repostatus

+Backend for [repostatus](https://repostatus.deepjyoti30.dev).
+Repostatus lets you calculate the happiness status of your repository.

 ## Setup

 You'll need to setup an environ variable named `GITHUB_TOKEN` that will contain an access token.
 In order to get the token, follow [this](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) article and accordingly save it to the environment.